sjfakharian/Data-Insight-Tools/Leveraging_Analytics_for_Competitive_Advantage.md

 - 18% reduction in transportation costs
 - 35% decrease in production downtime due to equipment failures

-These outcomes demonstrate how real-time analytics can transform supply chain performance, supporting Davenport's assertion that analytics competitors "know when inventories are running low, but they can also predict problems with demand and supply chains, to achieve low rates of inventory and high rates of perfect orders"[^1].
+These outcomes demonstrate how real-time analytics can transform supply chain performance, supporting Davenport's assertion that analytics competitors "know when inventories are running low, but they can also predict problems with demand and supply chains, to achieve low rates of inventory and high rates of perfect orders".

 ## Python Code Implementation: Real-Time Anomaly Detection in Supply Chain Data